aerospike/aerospike-client-python/doc/client.rst

     .. method:: admin_create_role(role, privileges[, policy: dict[, whitelist[, read_quota[, write_quota]]]])

-        Create a custom, named *role* containing a :class:`list` of *privileges*, optional whitelist, and quotas.
+        Create a custom role containing a :class:`list` of privileges, as well as an optional whitelist and quotas.

         :param str role: The name of the role.
         :param list privileges: A list of :ref:`aerospike_privilege_dict`.
-        :param dict policy: Optional :ref:`aerospike_admin_policies`.
+        :param dict policy: See :ref:`aerospike_admin_policies`.
-        :param list whitelist: A list of whitelist IP addresses that can contain wildcards, for example 10.1.2.0/24.
+        :param list whitelist: A list of whitelist IP addresses that can contain wildcards, for example ``10.1.2.0/24``.
-        :param int read_quota: Maximum reads per second limit, pass in zero for no limit.
+        :param int read_quota: Maximum reads per second limit.
+Pass in ``0`` for no limit.
-        :param int write_quota: Maximum write per second limit, pass in zero for no limit.
+        :param int write_quota: Maximum write per second limit, Pass in ``0`` for no limit.

         :raises: One of the :exc:`~aerospike.exception.AdminError` subclasses.

     .. method:: admin_set_whitelist(role, whitelist[, policy: dict])

-        Add *whitelist* to a *role*.
+        Add a whitelist to a role.

         :param str role: The name of the role.
         :param list whitelist: List of IP strings the role is allowed to connect to.
-            Setting whitlist to None will clear the whitelist for that role.
+            Setting this to :py:obj:`None` will clear the whitelist for that role.
-        :param dict policy: Optional :ref:`aerospike_admin_policies`.
+        :param dict policy: See :ref:`aerospike_admin_policies`.

         :raises: One of the :exc:`~aerospike.exception.AdminError` subclasses.

     .. method:: admin_set_quotas(role[, read_quota[, write_quota[, policy: dict]]])

-        Add *quotas* to a *role*.
+        Add quotas to a role.

         :param str role: the name of the role.
-        :param int read_quota: Maximum reads per second limit, pass in zero for no limit.
+        :param int read_quota: Maximum reads per second limit.
+Pass in ``0`` for no limit.
-        :param int write_quota: Maximum write per second limit, pass in zero for no limit.
+        :param int write_quota: Maximum write per second limit.
+Pass in ``0`` for no limit.
-        :param dict policy: optional :ref:`aerospike_admin_policies`.
+        :param dict policy: See :ref:`aerospike_admin_policies`.

         :raises: one of the :exc:`~aerospike.exception.AdminError` subclasses.

     .. method:: admin_drop_role(role[, policy: dict])

-        Drop a custom *role*.
+        Drop a custom role.

         :param str role: the name of the role.
-        :param dict policy: optional :ref:`aerospike_admin_policies`.
+        :param dict policy: See :ref:`aerospike_admin_policies`.

         :raises: one of the :exc:`~aerospike.exception.AdminError` subclasses.

     .. method:: admin_grant_privileges(role, privileges[, policy: dict])

-        Add *privileges* to a *role*.
+        Add privileges to a role.

         :param str role: the name of the role.
         :param list privileges: a list of :ref:`aerospike_privilege_dict`.
-        :param dict policy: optional :ref:`aerospike_admin_policies`.
+        :param dict policy: See :ref:`aerospike_admin_policies`.

         :raises: one of the :exc:`~aerospike.exception.AdminError` subclasses.

     .. method:: admin_revoke_privileges(role, privileges[, policy: dict])

-        Remove *privileges* from a *role*.
+        Remove privileges from a role.

         :param str role: the name of the role.
         :param list privileges: a list of :ref:`aerospike_privilege_dict`.
-        :param dict policy: optional :`aerospike_admin_policies`.
+        :param dict policy: See :ref:`aerospike_admin_policies`.

         :raises: one of the :exc:`~aerospike.exception.AdminError` subclasses.

-    .. method:: admin_get_role(role[, policy: dict]) -> []
+    .. method:: admin_get_role(role[, policy: dict]) -> {}

-        Get the :class:`dict` of privileges, whitelist, and quotas associated with a *role*.
+        Get a :class:`dict` of privileges, whitelist, and quotas associated with a role.

         :param str role: the name of the role.
-        :param dict policy: optional :ref:`aerospike_admin_policies`.
+        :param dict policy: See :ref:`aerospike_admin_policies`.

-        :return: a :ref:`aerospike_privilege_dict`.
+        :return: a :ref:`aerospike_role_dict`.

         :raises: one of the :exc:`~aerospike.exception.AdminError` subclasses.

     .. method:: admin_get_roles([policy: dict]) -> {}

-        Get all named roles and their attributes.
+        Get the names of all roles and their attributes.

-        :param dict policy: optional :ref:`aerospike_admin_policies`.
+        :param dict policy: See :ref:`aerospike_admin_policies`.

-        :return: a :class:`dict` of :ref:`aerospike_privilege_dict` keyed by role name.
+        :return: a :class:`dict` of :ref:`aerospike_role_dict` keyed by role names.

         :raises: one of the :exc:`~aerospike.exception.AdminError` subclasses.

     .. method:: admin_query_role(role[, policy: dict]) -> []

-        Get the :class:`list` of privileges associated with a *role*.
+        Get the :class:`list` of privileges associated with a role.

         :param str role: the name of the role.
-        :param dict policy: optional :ref:`aerospike_admin_policies`.
+        :param dict policy: See :ref:`aerospike_admin_policies`.

         :return: a :class:`list` of :ref:`aerospike_privilege_dict`.

         :raises: one of the :exc:`~aerospike.exception.AdminError` subclasses.

     .. method:: admin_query_roles([policy: dict]) -> {}